seung-lab/znn-release/python/aws_train/README.md

     * commands for each spot instance

 ##Tutorial
 now, you are almost ready.
 * create a volume using starcluster (it won't work for volume created in web console!): `starcluster createvolume 50 us-east-1c`, you can get a volume ID from this step.
+This volume will be your persistent storage for all the training files.
 * setup the volume id in starcluster configure file.
-* launch a cluster: `starcluster start mycluster`
+* launch a cluster only has the `master`: `starcluster start mycluster`
 * set the `node_name` in script to choose the command you want to run. (normally, we use network name as node name)
 * modify the command dict to execute training commands after the node was launched. the `node_name` is the key of command dict.
 * run the main script: `python aws_train.py N4`, N4 is the node name